 Spinal cord injuries are initially treated in the emergency room.
 Improvements in acute treatment have made complete spinal cord injuries less common and decreased damage at the time of injury.
 Additionally, many spinal cord injuries are exacerbated by swelling, which has been diminished by urgent steroidal treatment at the time of the initial injury.
 Occasionally, when the swelling of the spinal cord goes down, patients regain some functioning after days, weeks, or even months.

 Unfortunately, researchers and medical professionals have not yet found a cure for spinal cord injuries.
-Aggressive treatment and rehabilitation can minimize damage to the nervous system and help restore limited abilities, but few individuals recover all function.
+Aggressive treatment and rehabilitation can minimize damage to the nervous system and help restore limited abilities, but few individuals recover full function.

 Remember: You Are Not Alone